OneDrive/onedrive-api-docs/docs/controls/file-browser/index.md

 ## Message Listener Implementation

-Your solution must handle various messages from the picker, classified as either notifications or commands.
+Your solution must handle various messages from the browser, classified as either notifications or commands.
 Notifications expect no response and can be considered log information.
-The one exception is the `page-loaded` notification highlighted below, which will tell you the picker is ready.
+The one exception is the `page-loaded` notification highlighted below, which will tell you the browser is ready.

 Commands require that you acknowledge, and depending on the command, respond.
 This section show an example implementation of the `messageListener` function added as an event listener to the port.
 The next sections talks in detail about notifications and commands.